 08 Apr Installing Connectors on Twisted Pair Cable

-These two types of connectors are fairly similar and are both made of plastic with thin metal pins inside them.
-The simpler smaller version of the two is the RJ-11 with two conductors and a standard six position connection with-in it.
+These two types of connectors are fairly similar and are made of plastic with thin metal pins.
+The simpler smaller version of the two is the RJ-11 with two conductors and a standard six-position connection within it.
 The RJ-11 was in the past the choice of connector used when installing telephone applications within both commercial and residential properties, though is normally now only used in the latter of the two.

-The RJ-45 connector is now the commonly installed connector especially in commercial structured network cabling systems and is the slightly wider of the two with an eight position connection and four conductors.
+The RJ-45 connector is now the commonly installed connector especially in commercial structured network cabling systems and is slightly wider than the two with an eight-position connection and four conductors.
 Both the RJ-11 and RJ-45 connectors come in two versions to accommodate both stranded and solid conductors.

 Twisted Cable Wiring Standards

-If you look at the end of a standard UTP cable you will see four pairs of differently coloured wires that are either; green, orange, blue or brown.
-Within each pair one is a solid color whilst the other has white stripes.
+If you look at the end of a standard UTP cable you will see four pairs of differently colored wires that are either; green, orange, blue, or brown.
+Within each pair, one is a solid color whilst the other has white stripes.
 These cables can be wired in two different ways and they are called T-568A and T-568B and the latter is the most common.
 Below are the two different wiring standards:

 Twisted Pair Cable Connector Installation

 The primary method used to put these connectors on twisted-pair cable is by crimping and though the procedure is fairly simple, it is an essential skill that every network cabling installer should know how to do properly.
-The tools that you need for the job are obviously the cable and connectors along with a stripper, a pair of crimpers and a cable-tester to check the quality of the connection.
+The tools you need for the job are obviously the cable and connectors and a stripper, a pair of crimpers, and a cable-tester to check the quality of the connection.

 Now that you have exposed the conductors of the twisted cable you will need to untwist the pairs and separate each of the eight colored wires.
 Then line each of the individual wires so that the color code matches the standard that you are using.

-Finally precisely insert the conductors making sure that they are all properly aligned with their respective pins.
+Finally, precisely insert the conductors making sure that they are all properly aligned with their respective pins.
 Now carefully insert them both into the crimping tool and firmly squeeze the handle down holding it for around three seconds.
-The dies within the tool will then press into the connector pushing the pins into the conductors along with pushing a plastic retainer into the jacket of the cable.
+The dies within the tool will then press into the connector pushing the pins into the conductors and pushing a plastic retainer into the cable’s jacket.

-Last but not least you will need to test that the connection has been made properly with a cable tester and there are different procedure to follow depending on the type of tester that you are using…
+Last but not least you will need to test that the connection has been made properly with a cable tester and there is a different procedure to follow depending on the type of tester that you are using…

-Watch this great little tutorial video of one of our Bridge Cable Technicians putting a RJ45 connector onto the end of a Cat 6 Cable.
+Watch this great little tutorial video of one of our Bridge Cable Technicians putting an RJ45 connector onto the end of a Cat 6 Cable.